ygauthie/cs171-project-armed-conflicts/Proposal/Updated Feature List.md

 ###World map

-* World map with country lines, with suitable projection, zoom and drag capability
+* World map with country lines, suitable projection, zoom and drag functionality

 * Conflict locations as circles (2 sizes depending on conflict intensity)

-* Handling events and filters from other elements
+* Handles events and filters from other elements/sections

 ###Temporal plots